-Finding a flat was also really easy.
-The first week in Cairo, I stayed in a hostel.
-During that time, I checked out different parts of the city and decided that I wanted to live in Maadi.
-Maadi is a nice area in the city where a lot of foreigners live.
-The buildings are broadly spread and especially the Apartments for rent in Cairo Egypt and Villas for rent in Cairo Egypt.
-The streets of Maadi are full of trees, providing shade and clean air.
-I subscribed to a couple of Facebook groups where people exchange rooms and within no time I founded a nice furnished residence.
+During that first week, I checked out many different places within the city and in the end I decided to live in Maadi.
+Maadi is a very nice area in the city where a lot of other foreigners reside as well.
+The buildings are widely spread and especially the apartments for rent in Cairo Egypt and the Villas for rent in Cairo Egypt.
+The streets of Maadi are full of nature and trees, providing the right shade at certain times and clean air at all times.

-For me as a student with low requirements, it is easy to find an apartment for rent.
-However, when you are used to higher living standards, you will find that the best way to find available residencies is by contacting a real estate agent.
-Real estate Agents know the neighborhood very well and know which apartments are available for rent or sale.
+For me as a student with low requirements, it is quite easy to find an apartment for rent.
+However, when you are used to higher living standards, you will find that the best way to find available residency is by contacting an experienced yet professional real estate agent.
+Real estate agents know the neighborhood very well and know which apartments are available for rent or for sale.

-I noticed that compared to Holland, the real estate companies are much more competitive with each other.
-For example: when somebody in Holland wants to rent a house or an apartment, he goes to one brokerage office and waits until the agent has found a tenant.
+Compared to back home in Holland, the real estate companies are more competitive with each other.
+For example, when somebody in Holland wants to rent a house or an apartment, they would go to one brokerage office and wait until the agent has found a tenant.
 In Egypt, all the agents in a neighborhood try to find a tenant for the same house.
 The agent who gets the tenant first gets the money.

-Looking back on my first month in Egypt, I have had a great time.
-Meeting all those new people and exploring every day has been tiring sometimes, but in general, it has been a really nice experience so far.
-I am looking forward to the next months and I’m excited to find out if the culture shock will get me or not.
+Looking back on my first experience in Egypt, I have had a great time.
+Meeting all those new people and exploring everyday has been tiring sometimes, but it was an experience to witness first hand.
+Meeting all kinds of new traditional people and enjoying every last minute.